[Last updated: 28 October 2021]

 This is an intensive program with two free days per week if doing 2 weeks or more.
-If here for one week – it’s straight through – 7 days.
-We sometimes have excursions to field herp new wildlife locations and we may need to travel by vehicle for a couple of hours to reach a location.
-We have a number of herping spots close to us – including primary forest, rubber tree plantation, bamboo forest, grounds of the wilderness resort, national parks, caves, and mangrove areas.
+If here for just one week – we go straight through it for 7 days.
+We sometimes have excursions to field-herp new wildlife locations and we may need to travel by vehicle for a couple of hours to reach a location.
+We have a number of herping spots close to us including primary forest, rubber tree plantation, bamboo forest, grounds of the wilderness resort, national parks, caves, and mangrove areas.

 On a Daily Basis, Snake Internship Participants May:

 - eat breakfast, lunch, and dinner in our excellent on-site restaurant

 - assist in the maintenance of a small temporary reptile collection

 - participate in day and night field trips

 - document new animals found during field trips

 - gain experience with non-venomous and venomous snakes, lizards, geckos, and other wildlife

 - handle non-venomous, and mildly venomous snakes with the option to learn about handling venomous snakes under tightly controlled conditions

 - log data online